Rethinking Archive (2025)

 Virtual Remediations

 This project attempted to foreground mediated ways of documenting Blackfoot objects—in this case, alternate ways to document quillwork shirts housed at Pitt Rivers Museum.
-Our objective was to propose virtual environments to document the intent behind an offering: representing Weasel Traveller’s (and our) collective understanding of how something that is produced from the land, must be returned back to it.
-Alongside Weasel Traveller and Kaiya Healy (Niitsitapi Pod Researcher), we organized multiple photogrammetry workshops to produce 3D digital objects of Weasel Traveller’s quillwork-on-paper offerings and of fullbody scans of Weasel Traveller, in her own handmade ribbon dresses.
+Our objective was to propose virtual environments to document the intent behind an offering: representing Weasel Traveller’s autoethnographic (and our collective) understanding of how something that is produced from the land, must be returned back to it.
+Alongside Weasel Traveller and Kaiya Healy (Niitsitapi Pod Researcher), we organized multiple photogrammetry workshops to produce 3D digital objects of Weasel Traveller’s quillwork-on-paper offerings and fullbody scans of Weasel Traveller in her own hand-crafted ribbon dresses.

-The virtual environments were made by me (Nayan Velaskar) using Unity Game Engine and Blender.
+I made the virtual environments using Unity Game Engine and Blender.

 Interactive 3D virtual environment documenting Weasel Traveller’s performance at Áísínai'pi (Writing-on-Stone).